francisstephan/wasm-chinesewriter/README.md

 I had worked with rust+wasm in 2020 and still remember a horrible experience with node.js packaging.
 When I discovered the [no bundle version of the wasm-bindgen guide](https://nobundle.github.io/book/examples/wasm-bindgen_guide.html) suddenly writing wasm with rust became fun again.

-I adopted the nobundle guide's project layout (except for index.html):
+I adopted the project layout of the nobundle guide (except for index.html, which I moved to the root of the www directory):

 <img src="tree.png" />